 SoftBank plans payments service for Japan by year-end

-[BANGALORE] SoftBank Group Corp. plans to announce within days that it will start a mobile digital payments service in Japan by the end of 2018 as billionaire founder Masayoshi Son seeks to expand in the sector, people familiar with the matter said.
+SOFTBANK Group Corp plans to announce within days that it will start a mobile digital payments service in Japan by the end of 2018 as billionaire founder Masayoshi Son seeks to expand in the sector, sources said.

-The service, a collaboration with Indian startup Paytm, will make extensive use of artificial intelligence for mobile payments and other financial services, the people said, asking to not be identified as the plans are private.
+The service, a collaboration with Indian startup Paytm, will make extensive use of artificial intelligence for mobile payments and other financial services, the sourcessaid.
 An announcement is imminent, they said.
-Dozens of Paytm employees are working in Tokyo on getting the service up and running, one of the people said.
+Dozens of Paytm employees are working in Tokyo on getting the service up and running, one of them said.

+Mr Son, who created the world's largest technology investment fund, is moving into a crowded field as local banks and technology companies stake their claims.

 Recent regulatory changes in Japan that will come into effect in the next two years are expected to accelerate a shift to digital payments, already prompting huge interest from a variety of players including banks.

-Son, through the near US$100 billion SoftBank Vision Fund and SoftBank itself, has been involved in hundreds of deals and has become the biggest investor in ride-hailing globally through stakes in Uber Technologies Inc., Singapore-based Grab, China's Didi Chuxing and India's Ola.
+Mr Son, through the near US$100 billion SoftBank Vision Fund and SoftBank itself, has been involved in hundreds of deals and has become the biggest investor in ride-hailing globally through stakes in Uber Technologies Inc, Singapore-based Grab, China's Didi Chuxing and India's Ola.